vitessio/website/content/docs/reference/vitess-replication.md

 ## Statement vs Row Based Replication

-MySQL supports two primary modes of replication in its binary logs: statement or row based.
-Vitess supports both these modes.
+MySQL supports two primary modes of replication in its binary logs: statement (SBR) or row based (RBR).
+Vitess traditionally supported both these modes.

+{{< info >}}
+As of May 1 2019, Vitess will begin deprecating support for statement-based replication.
+We will announce more details of SBR deprecation in a blog post.
+{{< /info >}}

 For schema changes, if the number of affected rows is greater > 100k (configurable), we don't allow direct application of DDLs.
 The recommended tools in such cases are [gh-ost](https://github.com/github/gh-ost) or [pt-osc](https://www.percona.com/doc/percona-toolkit/LATEST/pt-online-schema-change.html).

 Not all statements are safe for Statement Based Replication (SBR): https://dev.mysql.com/doc/refman/8.0/en/replication-rbr-safe-unsafe.html.
 Vitess rewrites some of these statements to be safe for SBR, and others are explicitly failed.
 This is described in detail below.

-With statement based replication, it becomes easier to perform offline advanced schema changes, or large data updates.
-Vitess’s solution is called schema swap (described below).

 ## Rewriting Update Statements